-- To provide the travel data necessary to an accurate description and good understanding of current travel habits and patterns within Southeastern Wisconsin - To provide information on trends in travel habits and patterns based upon comparisons to previous surveys conducted in 1963, 1972, 1991, and 2001. - To enable the validation, update, and recalibration of the Commission's mathematical traffic simulation models
+- To provide the travel data necessary to an accurate description and good understanding of current travel habits and patterns within Southeastern Wisconsin. - To provide information on trends in travel habits and patterns based upon comparisons to previous surveys conducted in 1963, 1972, 1991, and 2001. - To enable the validation, update, and recalibration of the Commission's mathematical traffic simulation models.

 During 2001 and 2002, the last origin and destination travel survey was conducted, including the resident household and group quartered travel survey, the truck travel survey, the public transit travel survey, and the external travel survey.
+In 2011, this regional travel survey effort was initiated with partial completion of resident household and vehicle external travel surveys, and completions of air carrier, and intercity bus and rail external passenger travel surveys.
+In addition, Kenosha, Milwaukee, and Racine screenline traffic counts were conducted during 2011.